PlummersSoftwareLLC/Primes/PrimeLisp/solution_2/README.md

 `sbcl --script PrimeSieveWheel.lisp 2> /dev/null` (Unix)
 will do the same but only output the CSV result data.

-Or use `docker` or `podman` to build and run the provided dockerfile (the image will only be like 45M):
+Or use `docker` or `podman` to build and run the provided dockerfile:

     $ cd PrimeLisp/solution_2
     $ podman build --name lisp2 .